hagaakihiro/VirtualCT/README.md

 3. output image is producted (as "reprojection_float.raw")

-The datatype of the projection image is a 32-bit real, 609 \times 800 in the original geometory.
+The datatype of the projection image is a 32-bit real, 609 $\times$ 800 in the original geometory.

 ### 1-3: To adjust a signal noise
 The photon noise on the virtual detector is controlled by the parameter